Sometimes we have to enroll the entire school in the first grade and start all over.

 I told you this was basic.
 Scriptures like Matthew 16:18 and Acts 20:28 and Ephesians 5:25 drive this point home.

 So, what’s the problem?

-Many unhealthy churches are afflicted by members–particularly leaders–who think because they have seniority or an office or the keys or their name on the sign out front that the church belongs to them.
+Many unhealthy churches are afflicted by members–some of them in leadership–who think because they have seniority or occupy an office or carry the keys or their name is on the sign out front that the church belongs to them.

 “My granddaddy started this church.”
 “My family has been here for generations.
 We stuck with it when everyone else left.”
 “We have paid the price, we ought to be the ones to decide.”
 “Preachers come and go, but we are the church.”